Violent weather kills three in Missouri, floods rivers in Oklahoma

 Rainfall in the coming days is predicted to be about 2 inches (5 cm) across eastern Kansas, Oklahoma, and into western Missouri, with localized spots getting up to 5 inches (13 cm), forecasters said.

-Reporting by Peter Szekely in New York and Rich McKay in Atlanta, Editing by William Maclean and Tom Brown
+Reporting by Peter Szekely in New York and Rich McKay in Atlanta; Editing by Daniel Wallis and Tom Brown